Zacarhay/Pynq-ionew/Getting-Started.md/Build.md

-*For the Kria KV260, follow the guide for the Ubuntu image and then follow the Kria PYNQ setup instructions to install PYNQ.

 # Build a PYNQ SD card image

 See the [PYNQ image build guide](https://pynq.readthedocs.io/en/latest/pynq_sd_card.html) or details on building the PYNQ image.